 - Applicants must hold a doctoral degree or equivalent professional qualification at the time of application.

-Proposals are sought on a range of topics in all disciplines with a priority in countering violent extremism, trafficking in persons, STEM education and education fields.
+Proposals are sought on a range of topics in all disciplines with a priority in countering violent extremism, trafficking in persons, climate change, STEM education and education fields.

 - Applicants must submit a detailed statement of proposed activity at a U.S. university